- Computers & Software»

-Much as static electricity gets quite a mention across online forums, it continues to receive lackluster and divided attention in many computer repair shops and homes.
-We treat it cursorily arguing/hiding in the excuse that electrostatic discharge (ESD) related failures never happen, by citing fault-free years of fiddling inside computers with success!
+Static electricity gets quite a mention across online forums but continues to receive lukewarm attention in repair shops and homes.
+We treat it cursorily arguing and hiding in the excuse that electrostatic discharge (ESD) failures rarely happen.
+We even cite fault-free years of fiddling inside computers!

 This is wrong.
-Whereas the degree of ESD damage will depend on a number of factors, climate included, its effects on computer assembly should not be ignored.
+Whereas the degree of ESD damage will depend on a number of factors, its effects on computer assembly should not be ignored.

 How often do you blame computer failure on electrostatic discharge?

 And yes, ESD effects may not manifest themselves immediately most of the time.
 A component that survives first time exposure may still survive two or more exposures.

 However, latent damage to integrated circuits and other printed circuit board (PCB) traces and junctions may go unnoticed for days or months.

 The constant data related errors and computer breakdown should be the tell-tell sign.